omar99elnemr/Docubot/README.md

   pnpm dev
 ```

-- Copy the environment-example content into a separate .env file, fill them out with yours  and that's all you need to get started!
+- Copy the environment-file content into a separate .env file, fill them out with yours  and that's all you need to get started!

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.